 Day 9 – Marrakech

-In the morning you will have free time to enjoy Essaouira and buy your last souvenirs over there.
-In the afternoon we will return to bustling Marrakech (a 3 hours drive).
-Time for the last dinner with the group.
+In the morning, you will have free time to enjoy Essaouira and buy your last souvenirs there.
+In the afternoon, we will return to bustling Marrakech (a 3-hour drive).
+Time for your last dinner with the group.
 The night will be spent in a hotel in Marrakech.